 World of Tanks is named “Best Online Game” at Golden Joystick Awards 2013.

-World of Warplanes goes live with over 4.5 players worldwide.
+World of Warplanes goes live with over 4.5 million players worldwide.

 World of Tanks scores 80 million registrations.

 The company unites over 2,800 specialists.